-- Whole milk: I like using whole milk because it’s thicker and richer.
-This milk is also what we drink so I also have it on hand.
+- Whole milk: I like using whole milk because it's thicker and richer, or even heavy cream if I have it.
+Usually, whole milk is also what we drink so I also have it on hand.
 You could substitute 2 percent milk and it will work though your gravy may be a bit runnier.
-Skim milk won’t fcut it here, sorry!
+Skim milk won't cut it here, sorry!

 - Egg noodles: I love these because they cook up in no time!
-And also because these are Swedish Meatballs with Egg Noodles so suggesting anything else would be downright ridiculous.
+You can also serve up these Swedish Meatballs and serve them over Instant Pot mashed potatoes.

 How to Make Swedish Meatballs with Egg Noodles